vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 IV. p.
 149 note 334.
 Hastagaurīvrata--on Bh, śu.
 3; told by Kr̥ṣṇa to Kunti for

 recovering a kingdom endowed with wealth and grain.
-Vratārka, folios 506-52b, AK 280b; contemplation of Gaurī, Hara and Heramba (Ganesa) for 13 years and udyāpana in
+Vratārka, folios 506-52b, AK 280b; contemplation of Gaurī, Hara and Heramba (Gaṇeśa) for 13 years and udyāpana in

 14th year.
 Himapūjā-worship the Moon, the left eye of Viṣṇu on Pūr